 Before you implement any new policy, always gain feedback from key stakeholders and have a trial run to minimise the chance of failure.

 Looking to better manage your employees’ leave?
 Natural HR will allow employees to self-serve time-off requests and give managers a simple approval process.
-Discover more here.
+If you want to know more, we have a whole page dedicated to our features.